egonw/cdkbook/io.i.md

 reading files directly from the internet and from gzipped files (see Section XX.

+## Input Validation

+The history of the CDK project has seen many bug reports about problems which in fact turned out to be problems with in the input file.
+While the general perception seems to be that because files could be written, the content must be consistent.

+However, this is a strong misconception.
+There are several problems found in chemical files in the wild.
+A first common problem is that the file is not conform the syntax of the specification.
+An example here can be that at places where a number is expected, something else is given; not uncommonly, this is caused by incorrect use of whitespace.

+A second problem is that the file looks perfectly reasonable, but that the software that wrote the file used conventions and extensions that are not supported by the reading software.
+A common example is the use of the D and T symbols, for deuterium and tritium in MDL molfiles, where the specification does not allow that.

+A third problem is that most chemical file formats do not disallow incorrect chemical graphs.
+For example, formats often allow to bind an atom to itself, which will cause problems when analyzing this graph.
+These problems are much more rare, though.

+<section level="###" label="readingModes">Reading modes</section>

+The <class type="topic">IChemObjectReader</class> has a feature that allows setting a validating mode, which has two values:

+<code>ReadingModes</code>

+returning:

+<out>ReadingModes</out>

+The `STRICT` mode follows the exact format specification.
+There `RELAXED` mode allows for a few common extensions, such as the support for the T and D element types.
+For example, let's consider this file:

+<input>code/data/t.mol</input>

+If we read this file with:

+<code>ReadStrict</code>

+we get this exception:

+<out>ReadStrict</out>

+However, if we read the file in `RELAXED` mode with this code:

+<code>ReadRelaxed</code>

+the files will be read as desired:

+<out>ReadRelaxed</out>

+### Validation

+When a file is being read in `RELAXED` mode, it is possible to get error messages.
+This functionality is provided by the
+<class type="topic">IChemObjectReaderErrorHandler</class> support in
+<class>IChemObjectReader</class>.
+For example, we can define this custom error handler:

+<code>CustomErrorHandler</code>

+and use that when reading a file:

+<code>ReadErrorHandler</code>

+we get these warnings via the handler interface:

+<out>ReadErrorHandler</out>

 ## Customizing the Output

 An interesting feature of file IO in the CDK is that it is customizable.
 Before